 Mo-Sys offers Digi Lens interface for most Fujinon and Canon ENG type lenses.
+Please inquire if your lens is compatible with that solution by sending an email with lens type and model number to support@mosys.com.
 If your lens servo has a port that says "Virtual" it is compatible.
 But if in doubt please contact us.